SummVD/SummVD/README.md

 To run the full length dataset, for size_output put the value 0, a custom value will take the n first documents and abstracts of the dataset.

 If you want to try a custom dataset, you will have to call it : dataset_name + "_documents.pkl" and the gold : dataset_name + "_gold.pkl".
 You will then be able to run it with --dataset_name "dataset_name" --nb_sentences n --optimisation_rate xxx
 Optimisation rate (optionnal) means xxx * len(documents) optimisation of parameters.
 By default it is set to 0.004.
+Arrange yourself to have at least 15 or more examples in order to get the best results.

 If you want to try a custom word embedding, it has to be in .pkl format. it has to work as follow : wordembedding["word"] => vector.
 In that case, simply add --word_embedding_path "./Word Embedding Model/my_word_embedding.pkl"